There is nothing like mail art!

-If you know this feeling, then I'm guessing you can't get enough of it!
-And we know the best way to receive mail art is to send it.
-So for all my fellow postal moderns out there, here is a collection of free postal labels and artistamps you can print out and incorporate into your postal art.
+If you're familiar with this feeling, then you probably can't get enough of it.
+And since sending mail art is the surest way to receive it, I'd like to share this collection of free postal labels and artistamps you can print out and incorporate into your postal art.

 All the printables below are free and legal for personal use, please check each site for commercial use guidelines.
 Also, using certain labels, like "first class," "priority," or "fragile" on the outside of your mail could result in increased postage requirements!
 Finally, at the risk of stating the obvious, Cinderella stamps (faux postage) or printouts of real, vintage postage cannot be used as legal postage.